tusharsaini18899/orderProcessing/README.md

 Trade-off: In-memory processing is fast but not persistent—if the app crashes, unprocessed orders are lost.
 A persistent queue like Kafka or RabbitMQ would be more reliable.

 ### Assumptions made during development.
 * Orders Cannot Be Canceled
-* User IDs and Item IDs Will Be Mapped to Separate Tables
+* User IDs and Item IDs Will Be Mapped to Separate Tables(USERS, ITEM)
 * No orders will be lost due to application restarts.